Progressive metal: History

 Between the Buried and Me, who started as a more straightforward metalcore band, also began to incorporate both progressive metal and death metal into their music on their 2003 album The Silent Circus, a landmark album in the progressive metalcore genre.
 They would later add avant-garde elements as well on releases such as The Great Misdirect (2009).

 In the 2010s, due to the rapid growth of djent led by bands such as Periphery and After the Burial, progressive metal saw an increased interest with a large number of newcomers to the genre.
-Some of the newer progressive metal bands that have gained popularity since the 2010s are Haken, Plini, Vola, and Caligula's Horse, among others.
+Some of the newer progressive metal bands that have gained popularity since the 2010s are Haken, Plini, Vola, Caligula's Horse, and Karnivool among others.

-Stylistic diversity

-One of the hallmark musical qualities of progressive metal is eclecticism.
-In between the riffs, choruses, and solos typical of rock and metal songs, prog metal bands often include sections inspired by jazz, classical and Middle Eastern music, among others.
-Progressive metal is difficult to define specifically, since most bands labeled under the genre have considerably different musical influences when compared to each other.

-Similarly, bands such as Dream Theater, Planet X and Puya have a jazz influence, with extended solo sections that often feature "trading solos".

-Orphaned Land from Israel debuted as a melodic death-doom/melodic death metal band that fused middle eastern rhythms and melodies into their music with a progressive edge.
-The band knew they wanted to create a new subgenre of metal from the very beginning, a style they would dub "oriental metal," and were always viewed as progressive due to the nature of the middle eastern elements of their music, which is known for using time signatures that are uncommon in the west, expansive song structures, and microtones.
-As their career developed, they would later play in a more traditional progressive metal style, comparable to Opeth, Symphony X, and the like, while maintaining their "oriental" edge.
-Steven Wilson, who lived in Israel for some time playing in Blackfield, found Ophaned Land to be "something special" after listening to Mabool and, would end up producing and engineering The Never Ending Way of ORWarriOR.
+Derivative forms